MADMEKk/prediction_app_for_students_resturation/README.md

 # Meal Swipe Prediction System

 ## Description

 This project is a complete pipeline for predicting the number of meal swipes in a dining facility based on the meal type, meal name, and day of the week.
 It includes dataset generation, storage, model training, and a Flask-based API for making predictions.

+## Hackathon Context:

+We developed this project as part of a hackathon challenge, completing it within 8 hours as a team of four participants.
+Our goal was to create a functional and efficient solution in a limited timeframe.

 ### Features:
 1. **Data Generation and Storage**: